Hemp Frequently Asked Questions

-Hemp is undergoing a nationwide evolution, and it may seem that there are more questions than clear answers.
-The following list of frequently asked questions (FAQ) attempts to provide the most accurate answers currently available from the UF/IFAS Industrial Hemp Pilot Project.
+Hemp is knowledge and production methods continue to evolve in Florida and beyond, and it may seem that there are more questions than clear answers.
+The following list of frequently asked questions (FAQ) attempts to provide the most accurate answers currently available from the UF/IFAS Hemp Research & Extension Program.

 Hemp in Florida